 Cochrane Tobacco Addiction Group Twentieth Anniversary Priority Setting

-The CTAG taps project is running from January-December 2016.
-Activities carried out from April 2016-December 2016 are funded by the NIHR School for Primary Care Research (SPCR)
+The CTAG taps project ran from January-December 2016.
+Activities carried out from April 2016-December 2016 were funded by the NIHR School for Primary Care Research (SPCR)

 People involved in the project are below.
 Click on each persons name to find out more about them and their work: